mongodb/docs/source/reference/commands.rst

    .. slave-ok

-.. describe:: mapreduce.shardedfinish
+.. mongodb:command:: mapreduce.shardedfinish

    See :doc:`/core/map-reduce` for more information on mapReduce operations.

    .. slave-ok

-.. describe:: findAndModify
+.. mongodb:command:: findAndModify

    The ``findAndModify`` command provides an atomic modification and return of a single document.
 The command takes the following form: ::